Feds are sending medical experts to Ohio toxic train wreck site as residents' safety concerns simmer

 During the visit, Regan observed some of the ongoing remediation efforts following the hazardous train derailment.
 While the state EPA has the primary responsibility over the scene, Regan noted the federal arm is ready to provide aid when needed.

-Regan also noted that the train operator, Norfolk Southern, has signed a notice of accountability, acknowledging they will be responsible for the cleanup.
+Regan also noted Norfolk Southern has signed a notice of accountability, acknowledging the company will be responsible for the cleanup.

-"I will use the full enforcement authority of this agency, and so will the federal government, to be sure that this company is held accountable," Regan told CNN.
+Testing of water from the Ohio River at various points downstream shows no high concentrations of chemicals, Jeff Swertfeger of the Greater Cincinnati Water Works, told CNN on Friday morning.
+More than 5 million people in the state get drinking water from the river, he said.

+"Fortunately we're not finding the high concentrations that they're seeing up in the East Palestine area," Swertfeger said.
+He added one compound, Butyl acrylate, is "decreasing a bit as it's coming down the river"

 Where the investigation stands